jborjon/jborjon.github.io/about.md

 Thanks to my crazy journey, I see it as my duty now to empower people through first-rate writing, because I want them to crush their goals even if they don't have the time or inclination to write.

-I love to craft first-rate content that impels readers, and to use my [storytelling](https://hbr.org/2011/03/using-stories-as-a-tool-of-per){:target="_blank" rel="noopener"} expertise to persuade and move people to action.
+I love to craft sparkling content that impels readers, and to use my [storytelling](https://hbr.org/2011/03/using-stories-as-a-tool-of-per){:target="_blank" rel="noopener"} expertise to persuade and move people to action.

 ## My Background